Eschatologue/CM_wiki/docs/character-creation/create-your-character.md

 Here are the steps to make a character; each step is explored in detail in this chapter:

 1. **Choose a Class.** Every adventurer is a member of a class.
-A class broadly describes a character’s vocation, special talents, and favored tactics.
+A class broadly describes a character's vocation, special talents, and favored tactics.
-2. **Determine Origin.** A character’s origin includes two elements: **background** and **species**.
+2. **Determine Origin.** A character's origin includes two elements: **background** and **species**.
 How did the character spend the years leading up to a life of adventure?
-Who are the character’s ancestors?
-You can also choose your character’s languages.
+Who are the character's ancestors?
+You can also choose your character's languages.

 ### Step 1: Choosing a Class